 Brew 16 to 20 ounces of Earl Grey Tea using 2 to 3 teabags.
 Allow tea to steep for 5 to 8 minutes.

-While the Earl Grey tea is steeping, add the matcha powder, beef gelatin, cinnamon, and flax seed oil (or fat of choice) to a high-powered blender.
+While the Earl Grey tea is steeping, add the matcha powder, beef gelatin, cinnamon, and coconut oil (or fat of choice) to a high-powered blender.

 Pour the brewed Earl Grey tea into the blender with the rest of the ingredients.
 Blend on high for 2 minutes.

 Pour latte into your favorite huge mug, sip, and enjoy!

 - Depending on how strong you like your tea, you can increase the amount of matcha powder to 1 to 1.5 teaspoons.

 - If you’re looking to reduce your caffeine intake, use decaffeinated Earl Grey tea.

 - Add sweetener, like honey, pure maple syrup, or erythritol or xylitol if you like a sweeter beverage.

 - Rather than using coconut oil, you can use 1 tablespoon of ghee or flax seed oil (or a mixture of your favorite fats).